RandyGaul/cute_framework/README.md

 # Resources

-The [Cute Framework documentation website](https://randygaul.github.io/cute_framework/#/) is the go-to place for finding all the resources available.
+The [documentation website](https://randygaul.github.io/cute_framework/#/) is the go-to place for finding all the resources available.
 Here are some quick-links to get you started:

 - [Topics and Tutorials](https://randygaul.github.io/cute_framework/#/topics_and_tutorials)
 - [Samples](https://randygaul.github.io/cute_framework/#/samples)